Map urban heat island factors

 Note:

-If you do not have a license for ArcGIS Image for ArcGIS Online, you can add the ImperviousSurface_CBG (Learn) table to the map instead and skip to the next section to continue the tutorial.
+If you do not have a license for ArcGIS Image for ArcGIS Online, you can add the ImperviousSurface_CBG (Tutorials) table to the map instead and skip to the next section to continue the tutorial.

 1. In the Zonal Statistics as Table tool pane, enter the following: